harsimranmaan/servicemeshcon2020/README.md

 ```

-## Enable/disable istio and PeerAuth
+## Enable/disable istio and PeerAuth on the namespace

 Enable istio on namespace(not needed if running ):
 ```bash